 (c) at the request of the applicant — by discontinuing the application.

+[Section 89 amended by No. 54 of 2012 s.
+42(2).]

-90. Court may make child protection prohibition orders
+90. Court may make child protection orders

-(1) A court may make a child protection prohibition order prohibiting a person from engaging in conduct specified in the order only if the court is satisfied that the person is a reportable offender and —
+(1) A court may make a child protection order only if the court is satisfied that the person is a reportable offender and —

 (a) that the person poses a risk to the lives or sexual safety of one or more children, or children generally; and